gitpushjoe/joe.files/readme.md

 | !rend
 ```

-(The !rend should show up as a 🏳️ , due to what I believe is a bug in render-markdown)
+(The !rend should show up as a 🏳️ , but doesn't, due to what I believe is a bug in render-markdown)

 ### Vault Server